27 Sep Punishment or Restorative Practices: The Only Two Choices in School Climate?

 Restorative practices rarely work effectively when students lack clarity around the purpose of expectations and appropriate ways of behaving.
 In order to restore students, adults must first set up those expectations.
 In order to properly set up expectations, adults must also be clear about the consequences for every student when expectations are not met.

 This is a logical flow of cause and effect that gives behavioral norms their meaning.
-For example, if I am a student who continues to make fun of another student for their hairstyle using harsh language when I clearly know the expectations is to use kind words at all times, it will be more meaningful to me when an adult holds me accountable by applying a consequence such as completing a reflection sheet and explaining to a parent the choice made by the student.
-The meaning behind the consequences is enhanced when that adult communicates with me and perhaps the other student to restore the relationship and further examine the meaning of the negative behavior and its impact on others.
-The learning for the student is clear and altering; what I do matters, it has consequences on me and on other people.
-Unfortunately, our tendency towards extremes is quickly pitting consequences against restoration when they actually must work hand in hand.
+For example, let’s say I am a student who continues to make fun of another student for their hairstyle using harsh language when I clearly know the expectation is to use kind words at all times.
+An adult then holds me accountable by applying consequences, such as completing a reflection sheet and explaining to a parent the choice I made.
+The learning for me is clear and life-altering: what I do matters.
+My actions have consequences for myself as well as other people.
+This learning serves as a foundation when the adult communicates with me and perhaps the other student to restore the relationship.
+That conversation can expand upon the meaning and impact of the negative behavior, rather than having to establish the learning and extend it all at once.
+Unfortunately, our tendency toward extremes is quickly pitting consequences against restoration when they actually must work hand in hand.

 Putting myself back into the shoes of a teacher, it can be difficult to navigate understanding how consequences can avoid the negatives of punishment and still include practices that are restorative.
 It is critical to remember that misinformation does exist and extremes are rarely effective.
 Therefore, the action step here is clear.
-Build a relationship with your students that is fully transparent on the reasoning for known, predictable, consequences that open the doors to restorative conversations without shaming students, but also doesn’t completely remove from the students the gift of knowing that boundaries exist and consequences are necessary for learning the impact of our choices.
+Build a relationship with your students that is fully transparent on the reasoning for known, predictable consequences.
+Open the doors to restorative conversations without shaming students, but also don’t completely remove from the students the gift of knowing that boundaries exist and consequences are necessary for learning the impact of our choices.
 The most important impact is always on learning.
 Consequences must be a tool to ensure students learn more and are empowered to keep learning.